rapidsai/deployment/source/cloud/aws/eks.md

                       --auto-kubeconfig
 ```

-With this command, you’ve launched an EKS cluster called `rapids`.
-You’ve specified that it should use nodes of type `g4dn.xlarge`.
-We also specified that we don't want to install the NVIDIA drivers as we will do that with the NVIDIA operator.
+With this command, you've launched an EKS cluster called `rapids`.
+You've specified that it should use nodes of type `g4dn.xlarge`, which include one NVIDIA T4 GPU each.

+When `eksctl` sees an NVIDIA GPU instance type, it selects the correct [EKS-optimized accelerated AMI](https://docs.aws.amazon.com/eks/latest/userguide/ml-eks-optimized-ami.html) and installs the [NVIDIA Kubernetes device plugin](https://docs.aws.amazon.com/eks/latest/eksctl/gpu-support.html) automatically.
+The EKS-optimized NVIDIA AMI includes the NVIDIA driver, CUDA user-mode driver, and the NVIDIA Container Toolkit.

 To access the cluster we need to pull down the credentials.
 Add `--profile <your-profile>` if you are not using the default profile.